dmlc/xgboost/doc/prediction.rst

 ``pred_leaf``.
 The output shape depends on types of prediction.
 Also for multi-class classification problem, XGBoost builds one tree for each class and the trees for each class are called a "group" of trees, so output dimension may change due to used model.
-After 1.4 release, we added a new parameter called ``strict_shape``, which is set to ``False`` to indicate a more restricted output.
+After 1.4 release, we added a new parameter called ``strict_shape``, one can set it to ``Ture`` to indicate a more restricted output is desired.
 Assuming you are using :py:obj:`xgboost.Booster`, here is a list of possible returns:

 - When using normal prediction with ``strict_shape`` set to ``True``: